How to Perfect Your Shot with an Arrow Speed Calculator

 So, we’ve established what arrow speed is, the factors that affect it, and why it’s so important.
 But how can you actually calculate your arrow speed?

 The easiest way to calculate or estimate your arrow speed is with one of the many calculators you can find online.
-They’re generally free to use, as well as being fairly straightforward.
+They’re free to use, as well as being fairly straightforward.
 The calculators generally use slightly different parameters from one another, which gives you a range of options in terms of how you can dial in your arrow speed, or calculate other performance markers, like arrow kinetic energy or arrow velocity.

 We recommend the following arrow speed calculators in particular: